-According to the American Dental Association (ADA), dentists must comply with their state laws, rules and/or regulations when providing sedation and anesthesia, and follow the educational and training requirements for the level of sedation intended.
+According to the American Dental Association (ADA), dentists must comply with their state laws, rules and/or regulations when providing sedation and anesthesia and follow the educational and training requirements for the level of sedation intended.
 The ADA maintains clinical guidelines and educational/training requirements for all levels of sedation and includes specific information for the following:

 - Patient history and evaluation

+- Pre-operative preparation

 - Personnel and equipment requirements

 - Monitoring and documentation (including consciousness, oxygenation, ventilation, and circulation)

 - Recovery and discharge

 - Emergency management

-Providers are encouraged to embrace and utilize the following American Academy of Pediatrics (AAP), American Academy of Pediatric Dentistry (AAPD), American Society of Anesthesiologists (ASA), Society for Pediatric Anesthesia, American Society of Dentist Anesthesiologists, and Society for Pediatric Sedation guidelines and/or recommendations.
+Providers are encouraged to embrace and utilize the following American Academy of Pediatrics (AAP), American Academy of Pediatric Dentistry (AAPD), American Society of Anesthesiologists (ASA), Society for Pediatric Anesthesia, American Society of Dentist Anesthesiologists, and Society for Pediatric Sedation guidelines and/or recommendations5.

-• High-risk patients and pediatric patients under the age of 8 should be evaluated by a primary care physician or physician anesthesiologist prior to scheduling a procedure.
+• High-risk patients and pediatric patients under the age of eight should be evaluated by a primary care physician or physician anesthesiologist prior to scheduling a procedure.

-IV Moderate Sedation, IV Deep Sedation and General Anesthesia for Dental Procedures
+CLINICAL POLICY IV Moderate Sedation, IV Deep Sedation and General Anesthesia for Dental Procedures

-- Prolonged and extensive procedures with longer periods of sedation and anesthesia care are of concern in the office-based setting and qualified anesthesia providers, in consultation with such patients, should consider more suitable facilities for the procedure. - A second trained and PALS-certified observer, who is skilled in the ability to open the airway, suction secretions, provider CPAP, insert supraglottic devices (oral airway, nasal trumpet, laryngeal mask airway), and perform successful bag-valve-mask ventilation, tracheal intubation, cardiopulmonary resuscitation, and intravenous drug administration should be utilized, especially in an in-office setting. - PALS-certified observers should be present to monitor the patient throughout procedures performed with sedation and have no other responsibilities during deep sedation and/or general anesthesia. - Oral surgeons and other dental practitioners who provide intravenous deep sedation or general anesthesia should discontinue the use of the single provider/operator model for the care of pediatric patients under the age of 8 when sedated in dental offices.
+- Prolonged and extensive procedures with longer periods of sedation and anesthesia care are of concern in the office-based setting and qualified anesthesia providers, in consultation with such patients, should consider more suitable facilities for the procedure. - The sedation must be administered by a qualified anesthesia provider (a medical anesthesiologist, certified registered nurse anesthetist, dentist anesthesiologist or second oral surgeon).
+At a minimum, the sedation provider must be "able to provide advanced pediatric life support (PALS) and capable of rescuing a child with apnea, laryngospasm, and airway obstruction.
+Required skills include the ability to open the airway, suction secretions, provide CPAP, insert supraglottic devices (oral airway, nasal trumpet, laryngeal mask airway) and perform successful bag-valve-mask ventilation, tracheal intubation, and cardiopulmonary resuscitation. - A second observer, who is also skilled, and PALS certified, must also be present to assist with the anesthetic emergency while additional support is summoned; this is particularly critical in a dental office-based setting as the only backup is to call 911. - PALS-certified observers should be present to monitor the patient throughout procedures performed with sedation and have no other responsibilities during deep sedation and/or general anesthesia. - Oral surgeons and other dental practitioners who provide intravenous deep sedation or general anesthesia should discontinue the use of the single provider/operator model for the care of pediatric patients under the age of eight when sedated in dental offices.